Blow up analysis for Keller-Segel system: Local structure of blow up locus

+Finally, we use Lemma \ref{lem Holder extension} to extend these functions to the whole $[-r_0^2,r_0^2]$.
+These are the desired $1/2$-H\"{o}lder continuous $\xi_i$. \end{proof}

 \begin{rmk} It is possible that $N(t)$ (the number of points in $\Sigma_t$) is not constant in time.
-If finite time blow up solutions can be continued past the singular time, then it implies that $N(t)$ will jump up at the singular time.
-On the other hand, it seems highly impossible that a singularity can disappear once it has been created.\footnote{In a global setting, this is exactly what Lemma \ref{lem structure of forward weak sol} says, which claims that if the initial value is $8\pi\delta_0$, then the solution will always be $8\pi\delta_0$, that is, it cannot be smoothed.} Hence it is natural to conjecture that $N(t)$ is non-decreasing and right continuous in $t$, but we do not know how to prove this. \end{rmk}
+If finite time blow up solutions can be continued past the singular time, then we get examples where $N(t)$ jumps up at the singular time.
+On the other hand, it seems highly impossible that a singularity can disappear once it has been created.\footnote{For example, Lemma \ref{lem structure of forward weak sol} says that if the equation is posed on the entire $\R^2$ and the initial value is $8\pi\delta_0$, then the solution will always be $8\pi\delta_0$, that is, it cannot be smoothed. } Hence it is natural to conjecture that $N(t)$ is non-decreasing and right continuous in $t$, but we do not know how to prove this. \end{rmk}